 - Include the title of the position you are applying for in the subject heading

-- Applications are reviewed on a rolling basis and will be accepted until positions are filled.
+- Applications are accepted on a rolling basis until positions are filled.

 Wilderness Torah is an equal opportunity employer.
 Local candidates only.
 Must be able to lift 20 pounds.
 Thank you!